dnlmc/538/README.md

 The underlying R code for the simulation is 'misanthropic_neighbors.R' in this repository.
 The ui.R & server.R scripts pertain to the shiny app implementation.

-I'm thinking about adding a representation of a typical row of occupied & unoccupied houses at the end of a given trial, but its utility & interpretability also shrink to zero as N increases (& becomes relevant to the problem posed).
+I'm thinking about adding a representation of a typical row of occupied & unoccupied houses at the end of a given trial, but its utility & interpretability also approaches zero as N increases (& becomes relevant to the problem posed).